SoutiRini/CS517/README.md

 # Finding optimum test cases

+# Quick compilation
+To run the project:
+1. 'pip install z3-solver'.
+Make sure the package is correctly installed.
+2. Use python 2.7
+3. Download the compressor.gcov.zip
+4. run Test_optimizer.py

+# Building and compiling from scratch

 To run the project, follow these steps
 1. Install Python v2.7
 2. in terminal 'pip install z3-solver'